aprilzhizhou/hpc_projects/complex_ginsburg-landau_equation_mpi/README.md

 The program takes four arguments with an optional fifth argument for the random seed so that the program `cgl` can be executed like `$ cgl 128 1.5 0.25 100000`, where $N=128$ is the size of the domain in $x$ and $y$ directions, $c_1 = 1.5$ and $c_3 = 0.25$ arethe real-valued parameters, and $M = 100,000$ is the number of time steps.
 The optional fifth argument is an integer seed value for generating random initial values.
 The program prints the grid values of $A$ in a file called `CGL.out` that contains the data at the time points $t = 1000k$ for $k = 0, 1, \cdots, 10.$

+The numerical method uses an $N\times N$ grild.
+The implemential is parallel with the MPI module.